Javeeto7/multiapps/README.md

 @endappl
 ```

-For more information, please have a look at [IsApplUserContract](https://github.com/reivaj86/multiapps/blob/master/src/Reivaj86/Multiapps/Contracts/IsApplUserContract.php).
+For a better understanding, please have a look at [IsApplUserContract](https://github.com/reivaj86/multiapps/blob/master/src/Reivaj86/Multiapps/Contracts/IsApplUserContract.php).